-Serious injuries are likely to come without warning.
-If you or someone you know is injured due to the fault of someone else, you might feel confused about how to proceed with a case and how to get prepared.
+Severe injuries are likely to come without warning.
+If you or someone you know is injured due to someone else’s fault, you might need clarification about how to proceed with a case and how to prepare.
 After getting immediate medical help, your next step should be speaking with an experienced Personal Injury Attorney.
 Do this before you speak with anyone else.

-During that first meeting with an attorney, you probably have questions of your own.
+During that first meeting with an attorney, you probably have questions.
 But here are seven others you should ask:

-It is important to know that your attorney has handled similar cases in the past and ask how many.
-The more experience your attorney has, the better the chances you have of receiving rightful compensation.
-Don’t be shy about asking how those cases turned out either.
+It is essential to know that your attorney has handled similar cases in the past and ask how many.
+The more experience your attorney has, the better your chances of receiving rightful compensation.
+Don’t be shy about asking how those cases turned out, either.

 Communication is key to a successful personal injury case.
 Your attorney should let you know exactly where they are in your case so you can prepare for the next step.
 Don’t be afraid to contact them if you have questions.

 Unfortunately, it is not uncommon for financial disruption to occur.
 Report to your creditors as soon as possible to let me know of your accident.
-Your attorney should be willing to contact your creditors for you, if you need him or her to do so.
+Your attorney should be willing to contact your creditors if you need them to do so.

-Getting fair compensation from an insurance company takes work and it is very important that you talk with your attorney about what you can do to make sure that you receive fair compensation.
-Often insurance companies want to see evidence that you have followed the advice of your doctors and of any restrictions.
+Getting fair compensation from an insurance company takes work, and it is imperative that you talk with your attorney about what you can do to make sure that you receive fair compensation.
+Often insurance companies want to see evidence that you have followed the advice of your doctors and any restrictions.
 Talk to your attorney about how you can help ensure you get the compensation you deserve by getting the treatment you need.

 Your list of questions should not be limited to this list.
-Every case is unique and calls for unique decisions to be made.
-If you are victim to an accidental injury, the attorneys at Kelly & West can get you the compensation you deserve.
+Every case is unique, calling for unique decisions to be made.
+If you are a victim of an accidental injury, the attorneys at Kelly & West can get you the compensation you deserve.
 Schedule a free consultation today and see what we can do for you.